xendk/drake/README.txt

 An action is the implementation of something to do, such as syncing a database or running a Drush command.
 At the moment the selection is rather bare, but an healthy selection of standard things you might want to do with a Drupal site is planned.

 Tasks specify which actions you want to run, how, and in which order.
 Tasks is much like the targets of traditional make(1), as they're the main thing you'll be using on a daily basis.

-When invoking Drush Drake without any arguments, it will run the first task found in the file.
+When invoking Drake without any arguments, it will run the first task found in the file.
 Providing the name of a task will run that specific task.

-A task can be dependent on other tasks by using the 'depends' key, which will make Drush Drake run the depended upon tasks before running the given task.
+A task can be dependent on other tasks by using the 'depends' key, which will make Drake run the depended upon tasks before running the given task.

 An example: